 - If you want the best spring onions, plant seeds now to overwinter and finish growing when the weather warms up next spring.
 They need 4 – 5 leaves before the frost hits to store enough energy when they go dormant.
 Just before the frost, mulch heavily with straw about 8 – 10 inches deep.

 - You have the choice of growing a winter salad with row covers, low tunnels, cold frames, or an unheated greenhouse.
-Satisfy your cravings for fresh green vegetables once the cold arrives with a little preparation now.
-Spinach, kale, corn salad, lettuce, peas, collard greens, mustard greens, carrots, Pak Choi and other cabbages are examples to grow in an unheated but protected environment.
+With a little preparation now, you can satisfy your cravings for fresh green vegetables once the cold arrives.
+Spinach, kale, corn salad, lettuce, peas, collard greens, mustard greens, carrots, Pak Choi, and other cabbages are examples of vegetables that can be grown in an unheated but protected environment.

 - Sow wildflower seeds where you want gorgeous color and pollinators to visit next year, scratching them into the surface of the soil to minimize wildlife from snacking on them.
 Do the same with hardy annuals, such as poppies, nigella, and cornflower.